 Externally, ROSA’s Resource Mobilisation Strategy is shaped by Official Development Assistance (ODA) trends and other development finance and policy trends.

-Observations
+Observations from CI/EO:

-For voluntary contributions, CI has only two small IPDC funds in Harare which are also decentralized through memo, mails etc. IPDC projects are not large, in terms of materiality between 10 and 20 K USD.
+For voluntary contributions, CI has only two small IPDC funds in Harare which are also decentralized through memo, mails etc., i.e. authorization to use this budget is provided via email, the funds are not actually transferred to Harare.
+IPDC projects are not large, in terms of materiality between 10 and 20 K USD.

 In Harare CI had a very bad experience with EU funded project.
 It was more than 10 years ago.
 Perhaps, this bad experience is linked to the fact that the Office is passive.
 Harare mobilized 0 for ExB in 40 & 41 C/5.